 Ocean Beach Hospital & Medical Clinics will not wait for litigation with regard to an accident.
 It will be your responsibility to pay the bill in a timely manner if insurance does not pay timely.

-Ocean Beach Hospital & Medical Clinics will bill your insurance company if all needed information and a copy of your insurance card are presented at the time of registration.
+Ocean Beach Hospital and Medical Clinics will bill your insurance company if all needed information and a copy of your insurance card are presented at the time of registration.

-At the time of registration, you will be asked to sign a form authorizing your insurance company to assign insurance benefits to Ocean Beach Hospital & Medical Clinics.
-You are expected to pay for charges that are not covered by insurance such as co-payment, co-insurance, non-covered and deductible amounts.
-Questions regarding insurance coverage or benefits must be directed to you insurance company.
+At the time of registration, you will be asked to sign a form authorizing your insurance company to assign insurance benefits to Ocean Beach Hospital and Medical Clinics.
+You are expected to pay for charges that are not covered by insurance such as co-payment, co-insurance, non-covered, and deductible amounts.
+Questions regarding insurance coverage or benefits must be directed to your insurance company.
 It is your responsibility to know and meet the requirements of your insurance policy for pre-approval of your hospital service(s).

-If you have questions relating to a provider’s preferred, participating network or non-network status, please refer those questions to your insurance company.
+If you have questions relating to a provider’s preferred, participating network, or non-network status, please refer to those questions to your insurance company.
 The patient is responsible for meeting the requirements of their insurance policy and all questions regarding insurance coverage or benefits must be directed to your insurance company.